FernandoAiresCastello/PTM-JS/README.md

 # PTM
-#### Javascript / HTML5 implementation of the Programmable Tile Machine
+This is an emulator of the mythical and fabled "Programmable Tile Machine" in Javascript/HTML5.